covid-maps/covid-maps/README.md

 - The app depends on the column names and sheet ordering for now
 - If any of these need to be changed, remember to update the code (the react app only)
-- Column ordering can be changed without app changes
+- Column ordering can be changed without code changes - it will require a server restart
+  - So that the cached `header row` is deleted

 ## Contribute